St3ffn/terraform-provider-aws-appstream/docs/resources/fleet.md

 - `domain_join_info` (Attributes) Specifies the Active Directory domain and organizational unit used to join fleet instances to a Microsoft Active Directory domain.
 This configuration is not supported for elastic fleets. (see [below for nested schema](#nestedatt--domain_join_info))
 - `enable_default_internet_access` (Boolean) Whether instances in the fleet have access to the internet.
 - `iam_role_arn` (String) The ARN of the IAM role applied to fleet instances.
 - `idle_disconnect_timeout_in_seconds` (Number) The amount of time, in seconds, that a session can remain idle before being disconnected.
 Specify `0` to disable idle disconnection.
-Otherwise, specify a value between `60` and `36000`.
-AWS rounds this value to the nearest whole minute.
-Values that are not exact multiples of 60 may be normalized by AWS, which can result in persistent diffs until the configuration matches the value returned by the API.
+Otherwise, the value must be a multiple of 60 seconds between 60 and 36000 to avoid AWS rounding behavior.
 - `image_arn` (String) The ARN of the AppStream image used to create the fleet.
 Either `image_name` or `image_arn` must be specified.
 - `image_name` (String) The name of the AppStream image used to create the fleet.
 Either `image_name` or `image_arn` must be specified.
 - `max_concurrent_sessions` (Number) The maximum number of concurrent streaming sessions for an elastic fleet.
 This setting is required for elastic fleets and is not allowed for other fleet types.